-- Insert the contents of HB 2456 regarding the Interstate Medical Licensure Compact, as recommended by the House Committee on Health and Human Services; and - Insert the contents of House Sub. for SB 402 regarding the Independent Practice of Midwifery Act, as recommended by the House Committee on Health and Human Services; change the effective date of various provisions as noted above; and amend the definition of "mid-level practitioner" to include a certified nurse-mid-wife engaging in the independent practice of midwifery under the Independent Practice of Midwifery Act.
+- Insert the contents of HB 2456 regarding the Interstate Medical Licensure Compact, as recommended by the House Committee on Public Health and Welfare; and - Insert the contents of House Sub. for SB 402 regarding the Independent Practice of Midwifery Act, as recommended by the House Committee on Health and Human Services; change the effective date of various provisions as noted above; insert language prohibiting nurse-midwives engaged in the independent practice of midwifery from performing or inducing abortions or prescribing drugs for an abortion; and amend the definition of mid-level practitioner to include a certified nurse-mid-wife engaging in the independent practice of midwifery under the Independent Practice of Midwifery Act.